What we will do when you apply

 - The right to have your information erased.

-- If you feel we should no longer be using your data or that we are illegally using your data, you can request us to erase some or all the data we hold for you.
+- If you feel we should no longer be using your data or that we are using your data for a purpose you were unaware of, you can request us to erase some or all the data we hold for you.

 - The right to object to processing of your data.